 Imagine the roar of its engine, a sound that once echoed across the skies of Europe and the Pacific, a sound that spelled hope and freedom.
-The North American P-51 Mustang, a true icon of World War II aviation, isn't just a memory preserved in museums and history books.
+Also, the North American P-51 Mustang, a true icon of World War II aviation, isn't just a memory preserved in museums and history books.
 It lives on, soaring through the air, a testament to its enduring design and the dedication of those who keep its legacy alive.

 Unveiling the Legacy: How Many P-51 Mustangs Are Still Flying?